Corvimae/board-game-gem/README.md

 ---

-`get_item(id, [statistics], [options])`: Retreive a specific item from BGG by ID.
+`get_item(id, [statistics], [api] [options])`: Retreive a specific item from BGG by ID.
 Within the BGG API, this is called a 'thing' rather than an 'item'.
 If an item with that ID is not found, `nil` is returned.

 If `statistics` is true, averages, weights, and rankings will be retrieved as well.
-By default, `statistics` is false.
+By default, `statistics` is false and `api` is 2.

 `get_item` returns a `BGGItem` object, which has the following attributes:
-`:id, :type, :thumbnail, :name, :description, :year_published, :min_players, :max_players,
-:playing_time, :min_playing_time, :max_playing_time, :statistics`.
+`id, api, type, thumbnail, name, alternate_names, description, year_published, min_players, max_players,
+playing_time, min_playing_time, max_playing_time, statistics`.
+If `api` is 1, `alternate_names` will always be `nil`.

-`:statistics` is a hash, with the following keys: `:user_ratings, :average, :bayes, :ranks, :stddev, :median, :owned, :trading, :wanted, :wishing, :num_comments, :num_weights, :average_weight`.
+`statistics` is a hash, with the following keys: `:user_ratings, :average, :bayes, :ranks, :stddev, :median, :owned, :trading, :wanted, :wishing, :num_comments, :num_weights, :average_weight`.
 Within this, `:ranks` is an array, containing hashes with the following keys: `:type, :name, :friendly_name, :value, :bayes`.

+`get_items(ids, [statistics], [api], [options])` exists as well, which is functionally equivelent to `get_item`, except it takes an array of IDs and returns an array of `BGGItem` objects. `get_items` should be used when making many requests in succession, as it makes one HTTP request for the batch.

 ---

 `get_family(id, [options])`: Retrieves information on a data family.
-Returns a `BGGFamily` object, which has the following attributes: `:id, :thumbnail, :image, :name, :alternate_names, :description`.
-Within this, `:alternate_names` is an array of strings.
+Returns a `BGGFamily` object, which has the following attributes: `id, thumbnail, image, name, alternate_names, description`.
+Within this, `alternate_names` is an array of strings.
 If a family with that ID is not found, `nil` is returned.

 ---

 `get_user(username, [options])`: Retreives information on a specific user by name.
 If a user with that name does not exist, `nil` is returned.

-`get_user` returns a `BGGUser` object, which has the following attributes: `:id, :name, :avatar, :year_registered, :last_login, :state, :trade_rating`
+`get_user` returns a `BGGUser` object, which has the following attributes: `id, name, avatar, year_registered, last_login, state, trade_rating`

 #### Methods
 `get_collection`: Returns this user's collection, as if `BoardGameGem.get_collection` was called using this user's name.